How to Create Amazing Images Using a Circular Prism – Photography Tutorial

 How to hold the circular prism correctly

-So the solution is to get a string or something that will fit through the hole on the side.
+So the solution is to get something that will fit through the hole on the side.
 Since it was made for a chandelier, luckily the hole is already there.
-The only issue I’ve found is that my string breaks after a while since the prism is a little on the sharp side (which is why sometimes I have to use my fingers).
+At first, I was just using a regular string but found that my string would break after a while since the prism is a little on the sharp side (which is why sometimes I had to use my fingers… my string broke 🙄).

 Now go grab a circular prism and make some magic!